Russia's Rosneft says ready to discuss Citgo collateral swap

-VERONA, Italy (Reuters) - Russian oil major Rosneft will consider proposals to replace a stake in U.S.-based refiner Citgo it holds as collateral for a 2016 loan to Venezuela with another asset, CEO Igor Sechin said on Thursday.
+VERONA, Italy, Oct 19 (Reuters) - Russian oil major Rosneft will consider proposals to replace a stake in U.S.-based refiner Citgo it holds as collateral for a 2016 loan to Venezuela with another asset, CEO Igor Sechin said on Thursday.

 “If they offer something more interesting, we will consider (proposals),” Sechin told a news briefing, adding Rosneft had no plans to use the Citgo stake in any way other than collateral.